linebender/druid/README.md

 [![docs.rs](https://docs.rs/druid/badge.svg)](https://docs.rs/druid/)
 [![license](https://img.shields.io/crates/l/druid)](./LICENSE)

 Druid is an experimental Rust-native UI toolkit.
-Its main goal is to demonstrate the potential of Rust as an application programming language, while letting users write fast, small, and generally efficient programs with minimal hassle.
+Its main goal is to offer a polished user experience.
+There are many factors to this goal, including performance, a rich palette of interactions (thus a widget library to support them), and playing well with the native platform.
+See the [goals section](#Goals) for more details.

 Druid's current development is largely driven by its use in [Runebender], a new font editor.